meatball133/crystal/concepts/string-methods/introduction.md

 These methods can take a string, char or regex as the first argument, and a string or char as the second argument.
 The first argument is the part of the string that will be replaced, and the second argument is the replacement.
-Chars and regex will be explained at a later stage.
+Chars and regex will be explained at later concepts.

 The `sub` method will replace the first occurrence of the first argument with the second argument.